Skip to main content

 -d '{"name": "Technology", "english_name": "Technology"}'

-3. Your API Key is the username value
+3. Your API Key is the username for Basic Auth.

-4. Your API Secret is the password value
+4. Your API Secret is the password for Basic Auth.

 If authentication fails, the API returns a 401 Unauthorized response: